How Does the U.S. Economy Work

 - Budget Deficit - $744 Billion

 - The U.S. Debt - $17 Trillion

 - Does Supply-Side Economics Work?

 - Could the Fair Tax Replace the Income Tax?

-Monetary policy is controlled by the Federal Reserve, which is guided by the Fed Chairman, Ben Bernanke.
+Monetary policy is controlled by the Federal Reserve, which is guided by the Fed Chair, Janet Yellen.
 The Fed's three key economic controls are the Fed funds rate, the money supply and the use of credit.
 The primary objective of monetary policy is to control inflation.
 It's secondary objective is to stimulate the economy.
 It is also charged with the smooth functioning of the banking system.
-For this reason, the Federal Reserve Chairman is often called the most powerful man on the planet.
+For this reason, the Federal Reserve Chair is often called the most powerful person on the planet.

 - The Federal Reserve System